elastic/integrations/docs/dashboard_guidelines.md

 ### Do not use “library visualizations”

-Do not use the visualisations that showing up in the `Analytics > Visualize library`.
+Do not use the visualisations that show up in the `Analytics > Visualize library`.
 Instead define visualizations as part of the dashboard.
 This is the default when creating new panels by clicking “Add new visualization” on the dashboard.
 If some panels are already saved to the library, you can unlink them and delete them from the library.
 There are little use cases where library visualizations are preferable.
 It makes sense e.g. if a given visualization always has to be exactly the same on multiple dashboards or if its users frequently look at the visualization without looking at the whole dashboard.

 ### Use dashboard-native controls